netdata/netdata/health/REFERENCE.md

 ```yaml
 component: MySQL
 ```
-As with the `class` line, if `component` is missing from the configuration, it's value will default to `Unknown`.
+As with the `class` line, if `component` is missing from the configuration, its value will default to `Unknown`.

 #### Alarm line `type`